samud07/Rock-Paper-Scissor-API-using-Node.js/README.md

-# nodejs-rock-paper-scissor
+# Rock-Paper-Scissor-API-using-Node.js
-Simple console based rock paper scissor game written in nodejs.
+Simple rock paper scissor game written in nodejs.

 # Prerequisite
 This is a nodejs based project.
 You will need to have nodejs ready in your environment.